Keep closer tabs on the Sweetened Beverage Tax

 In April, the advisory board asked the City Budget Office for detailed reports of sweetened-beverage tax revenues, allocations and expenditures, including breakouts of city administration costs, money spent on contracts with community-based organizations and direct benefits to Seattle residents.
 The board hopes to receive that information and issue a report within the next couple of weeks, says co-chair Jim Krieger, a clinical professor of medicine and health services at the University of Washington and executive director of Healthy Food America.
 The board has also asked the city for goals and performance data from funded programs and services to inform its recommendations for 2021.
 The city should hasten to honor the board’s request.

 The long-simmering drama over soda-tax revenue reached a boiling point this week, with Seattle City Council members voting 7-1 to earmark each dollar collected for food access and early-childhood programs, and Mayor Jenny Durkan vowing to veto the move.
-But the more important question is how will Seattle’s soda tax achieve its intended purpose: To reduce consumption of unhealthy sugary drinks while increasing access and consumption of healthier foods.
+But the more important question is how Seattle’s soda tax will achieve its intended purpose: To reduce consumption of unhealthy sugary drinks while increasing access and consumption of healthier foods.

 It is especially important that dollars are directed to efficient, effective and outcomes-focused efforts with the greatest chance of encouraging healthy behaviors without requiring forever funding.
 To that end, the advisory board has recommended greater investment in community-led approaches, in one-time infrastructure such as water bottle filling stations and kitchen facilities, and public awareness campaigns.